Date: 23 May 2014. How to Access Galley

 Three is wobbly.
 If I make the locker three jars deep (the smaller

-mouthed jars two deep.
+wide mouthed jars two deep.

-In the meantime I've got my eyes
+In the meantime I have my eyes

 way to locate the particular jar I want.